TypingKoala/FPGA-Tool-Performance-Visualization-Library/docs/intro/firststeps.rst

 =======

 Now that the Evaluation has been processed, we can add styling so that important information stands out in the final visualization.
-This is achived through a special type of Processor called :ref:`topics-styles`.
+This is achieved through a special type of Processor called :ref:`topics-styles`.

 Styles are also run in a processing pipeline, but they always output CSS strings.